vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ### DON'T: Assume stack allocations are zero initialized

-Most normal uses `stackalloc` result in zero-initialized data.
+Most normal uses of `stackalloc` result in zero-initialized data.
 This behavior is however not guaranteed, and can change depending if the application is built for Debug or Release, and other contents of the method.
 Therefore, don't assume that any of the elements in a `stackalloc`ed `Span<T>` are initialized to something by default.
 For example: